Welcome back to Part 2 of our Meal Prepping guide. This week, we're sharing our favorite products to help meal prep efficiently.

 Storage is key for assuring your prepped ingredients will last you throughout the week.
 Here is a list of our favorites:

-Chopped vegetables, fruits, and herbs are stored in these glass containers or Rubbermaid’s Fresh Produce Saver depending on what meals they are being used for.
+We store chopped vegetables, fruits, and herbs in these glass containers or Rubbermaid’s Fresh Produce Saver depending on what meals they are being used for.
 I fold a Marley’s Monsters unpaper towel at the bottom to soak up any excess moisture - this keeps your produce crisp and ready to cook!
 If there are certain ingredients that you know won't last through the week, be sure to eat those meals first.
 I label each container with the meal name using these dissolvable labels, and keep all the containers for each meal stacked together in the fridge.
 This makes it easy to identify prepped ingredients when you’re ready to use them.

 Pro-tip: While cooking dinner, rinse and dry your prepped ingredient containers so you can use them to store leftovers.
 We recommend pulling leftovers from your large batch before serving dinner, to ensure you save enough for lunch the next day.
 You can store it all together, or portion them out separately if your significant other and/or kids will be taking leftovers to work and school.